NullArray/Shogun/README.md

 # Shogun
 Shodan.io Command Line Interface

 Shogun is a custom CLI for the Shodan.io search engine.
-It is designed to look and act like a "shell" to the Shodan database and aims to be a comprehensive assistant in the gathering of open source intelligence.
+It is designed to look and feel like a "shell" to the Shodan database.
+This way we can simply input commands to have the program perform various operations.
+As such Shogun aims to be a comprehensive assistant in the process of gathering open source intelligence.

 Features include the ability to resolve domains, check if a host IP has any ports with certain services running and attempts to enumerate these services.
-It can also provide a summary of all the information Shodan has on platforms such as 'IIS' or Apache etc and includes the possibility to log all information gathered in this manner.
+It can also provide a summary of all the information Shodan has on platforms such as 'IIS' or Apache etc and includes a feature to log all information gathered in this manner.

 ## Usage